(Updated July 2013)

 a.
 Budget.
 The Council shall be responsible for determining the budget.
 Expenditures in accord with the budget are to be jointly authorized by the President and Treasurer.

 b.
 Dues.
-Annual dues shall be determined by the Council and will normally include a subscription to Molecular Biology and Evolution, although Society membership without a subscription is an option.
-Graduate students who provide evidence of their status are entitled to active membership at reduced cost for a period not exceeding five years.
-Postdoctoral Fellows are also entitled to active membership at a reduced cost for no more than three years.
+Annual dues shall be determined by the Council and will normally include a subscription to MBE, although Society membership without a subscription is an option.
+Graduate students who provide evidence of their status are entitled to active membership at reduced cost.
+Postdoctoral Fellows are also entitled to active membership at a reduced cost.
 Payment shall be due January 1.
-New members shall be billed for dues from the previous January 1, and shall receive Molecular Biology and Evolution for the entire year.
+New members shall be billed for dues from the previous January 1, and shall receive MBE for the entire year.
 Members who have not paid their dues by January 1 shall be dropped from the rolls.
-Genome Biology and Evolution shall be an open access journal, and is therefore freely available to members as well as nonmembers.
+GBE shall be an open access journal, and is therefore freely available to members as well as nonmembers.

 ARTICLE 9.
 Publications.

 b.
 Editorial Boards.
-The Editorial Boards of society journals shall be appointed by the respective Editors from a list of candidates submitted to the Council by each Editor and approved by the Council.
-Editorial Board members shall serve three-year terms which may be renewed by the Editor and Council.
+The Editorial Boards of society journals will consist of Senior Editors and/or Associate Editors.
+They shall be appointed by the respective Chief Editors from a list of candidates submitted to the Council by each Chief Editor and approved by the Council.
+Editorial Board members shall serve three-year terms which may be renewed by the Chief Editor.
+Chief Editors may also appoint Guest Editors to the Editorial Board for special journal issues and manuscripts.
+Guest Editor appointments must be restricted to handing one or a few manuscripts.
+Chief Editors may retire any member of the Editorial Board prior to the completion of their three-year term in order to improve editorial efficiency and to make room for appointment of editors who will enhance the scientific excellence and breadth.

 ARTICLE 10.
 Procedural Problems.